PhilT/machines/README.md

   * YES to partition disks (choose partition entire disk if asked)
   * Add OpenSSH from application installer menu
 1. Devices -> CD/DVD Devices -> Uncheck mini.iso
-1. Reboot
+1. Reboot and login
-  * ubuntu Login: user
+  * <machine name> login: user
   * Password: password
-1. Run `ifconfig` and make a note of eth1 inet addr
+1. Run `ifconfig` and make a note of the `eth1` inet addr.
+It should be 192.168.56.101 if this is the first VM you've installed
+  * If you don't see `eth1` then `sudo nano /etc/network/interfaces` and add the lines `auto eth1` and `iface eth1 inet dhcp` as with `eth0`.
+Save and exit.
+Run `ifconfig` again and note the inet addr of `eth1`
 1. Take a snapshot (restore before each test run)

 What's happening under the hood
 -----------------------------------------------------------

-* An ssh connection is established to send all commands and uploads
+* An ssh connection is established to send all commands and uploads (similar to Capistrano)
 * Ssh uses the specified user and then sudo is added to commands that require it
 * When sudo is needed for file uploads.
 The file is uploaded to /tmp then sudo cp'd to the destination
 * When `package` is called in the `Machinesfile` that file is loaded either from the projects packages folder